 Trump’s daughter, Ivanka, reportedly thrust images of the lifeless bodies of children at her father, urging him to act, and shortly after a salvo of Tomahawk cruise missiles hit the Shayrat airbase in Homs province, believed to be the launchpad for the attack.

-Trump was here to announce that justice had been served, a token act of retribution against the Syrian regime, something that had evaded Bashar Al-Assad despite multiple chemical massacres taking place in opposition areas during President Barack Obama's time in the White House.
+Trump was here to announce that justice had been served, a token act of retribution against the Syrian regime, something that had evaded Bashar Al-Assad for years despite multiple chemical massacres taking place in opposition areas when President Barack Obama was in the White House.

 "Even beautiful babies were cruelly murdered in this very barbaric attack.
 No child of God should ever have to suffer such horror," Trump said, pausing on every word with uncharacteristic care.